 To set current balance with a supplier or employee when there have been no cashbox payments recorded so far.

 Step One.
-From the client profile, go to the “Balances” tab and press “+ Balance adjustment”.
+From the client profile, go to the “Balances” tab and press “+ Correction".

 Step Two.
 Get a dialog window to enter the adjustment amount in the “Adjustment amount” field, then make a selection between “Payable” and “Receivable”.